Gautam Sanyal

-Gautam Sanyal is an Indian career civil servant who currently serves as Principal Secretary to Government of West Bengal, since June 2015.
+Gautam Sanyal is an Indian career civil servant who formerly served as Principal Secretary to Government of West Bengal from June 2015 to May 2026.

 In June 2016, he was re-appointed as Principal Secretary and his tenure co-terminus with that of Chief Minister of West Bengal.

 He previously served as Secretary to Chief Minister of West Bengal from 2011 to 2015.
 He also previously served as Joint Secretary to Government of India.
 He is a 1976 batch Central Secretariat Service officer.

 Early life and education

 Sanyal has a Bachelor of Arts in political science from Ashutosh College, a Masters in Sociology from Delhi University in 1997, and later earned a Master of Business Administration from United Kingdom.

 Career

 Mamata Banerjee seen here with Chairman and members of Railway Board, Gautam Sanyal (right) and also seen interacting with the media persons after the presentation of Railway Budget 2011-12.

 West Bengal

-Sanyal initially joined the West Bengal Subordinate Commercial Tax Service as an Assistant Commercial Tax Officer in 1973.
+Sanyal initially joined the West Bengal Subordinate Commercial Tax Service as an Assistant Commercial Tax Officer (Group B) in 1973.